D-Day landing in Normandy

 Memories of the D-Day, Replayed on the Normandy Coast

 Interactive presentation from the Guardian

-Google presents a Remembering D-Day link, free from pictures, to the search engine's Cultural Institute.
+Google presents a Remembering D-Day link, free from pictures, to the search engine's Google Arts & Culture.

 Beneath its logo there is a link to letters, photos and maps of the Normandy landings.